 Organic gardener.
 I maintained a plot in an organic community garden in Seattle—where I raised tomatoes, potatoes, peppers, beans, herbs, and berries—for two years.
 I kept a similar plot in a Washington, D.C.
 Victory Garden for several years.

 Volunteer.
 In addition to my unpaid work serving on nonprofit boards and volunteer work I do in my community garden, I serve as a volunteer Food Recovery Ambassador and Food Recovery Committee member with FareStart, a Seattle nonprofit, as they work to expand their outreach to farmers, food hubs, and others in service of reducing food waste, combating food insecurity, and training culinary professionals.
-I'm a regular volunteer at Seattle's Swedish Club—where I bus tables during their great pancake breakfasts—and also volunteer at a local food bank.
+I'm a regular volunteer at Seattle's nonprofit Swedish Club—where I bus tables during their great pancake breakfasts—and also volunteer frequently at a local food bank.

 Finally, I'm what you might call a firm believer in the power of higher education.
 I earned an LL.M. in agricultural and food law from the University of Arkansas School of Law, where I was the Leland Leatherman Fellow; a J.D. from Washington College of Law, where I served on the editorial board of the Administrative Law Review; an M.A. in learning sciences from Northwestern University, where I also served as a teaching assistant; and a B.A. in sociology from American University.